dhellmann/presentation-chugalug-sphinx-intro/source/index.rst

 Sphinx_ is a *documentation preparation tool* that converts reStructuredText input files into several different output formats like HTML and PDF.

-`This guide <http://www.doughellmann.com/projects/chugalug-sphinx-intro/>`_ was created with Sphinx.
+`This presentation <http://www.doughellmann.com/projects/chugalug-sphinx-intro/>`_ was created with Sphinx.

 Contents:

 .. toctree::
    :maxdepth: 1

+   benefits
    features/index
-   benefits
    installation
    using/index
    users